Good for Your Soul

-Good for Your Soul is the third studio album by American new wave band Oingo Boingo, released in 1983.
+Good for Your Soul is the third studio album by American new wave band Oingo Boingo, released in 1983 by A&M Records.
 It was produced by Robert Margouleff and was the band's last album to be released on A&M Records.

-Composition
+Composition and production

 The track "No Spill Blood" is inspired by the H. G. Wells novel The Island of Dr. Moreau, specifically Erle C. Kenton's 1932 film adaptation of this novel, titled Island of Lost Souls.
-In this story, the mad scientist Dr. Moreau performed operations on wild beasts in order to make them more human and able to undertake menial tasks.
-When the beasts acted in an inappropriate manner, Dr. Moreau would crack his whip and challenge the beasts.
-In the film, this takes the form of a litany: